nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 ## Project goal:
 * This project is part of a larger effort at Waze to increase growth.
 Typically, high retention rates indicate satisfied users

 * who repeatedly use the Waze app over time.

 * Developing a churn prediction model will help prevent churn, improve user retention, and grow Waze’s business.

 *  This project focuses on monthly user churn.

 * An accurate model can also help identify specific factors that contribute to churn and answer questions such as:

-     * *Who are the users most likely to churn?*
+  *Who are the users most likely to churn?*

-     * *Why do users churn?*
+  *Why do users churn?*

-     * *When do users churn?*
+  *When do users churn?*

-**Note** *Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.*
+**Note :** *Churn quantifies the number of users who have uninstalled the Waze app or stopped using the app.*

 **The following tasks are needed to complete the project: